sirisian/ecmascript-types/examples/expressionparser.md

 # Expression Parser

 A tokenizer, recursive descent parser, and evaluator for arithmetic expressions - the smallest honest compiler frontend.
 This is the scenario that defines typed languages with algebraic data types: a token stream, a tree of node kinds, and functions that must handle every kind.
 Rust would write the AST as an enum, TypeScript as a discriminated union, Java as a sealed interface.
-This example writes it with what the proposal has - classes, ```instanceof``` narrowing, and enums with exhaustive ```switch``` - and records where that falls short of the languages above.
+This example writes it as a ```sealed``` class hierarchy with an exhaustive ```switch``` over the subclasses, which gives the same compile-time totality: adding a node kind is a compile error until every function handles it.

 Features exercised:

 - A ```uint8```-typed enum for token kinds, driving an exhaustive ```switch``` in the evaluator so adding an operator surfaces every site that must handle it.
 - A typed generator as the tokenizer: ```function* tokenize(source: string): Token``` yields value type tokens the parser pulls on demand, no token array allocated.
 - ```Token``` is a value type class - four fixed-width fields - so the generator's yields are copies, not heap objects.
-- ```instanceof``` narrowing over a class hierarchy as the AST discrimination mechanism, with the narrowed field access checked in each branch.
+- A ```sealed``` class hierarchy for the AST, discriminated by a ```switch``` whose case labels are the subclass type objects; with no ```default``` the compiler checks it covers every node kind, and each case narrows to its subclass.
 - A typed error subclass caught by type: ```catch (e: ParseError)``` picks parse failures out from everything else and carries a typed position.

 ## Tokens